PandasThumb/pandasthumb.github.io/_posts/2021/2021-03-15-house-resolution.md

 Yesterday, March 14, was Pi Day, and I learned today that several representatives introduced a <a href="https://www.congress.gov/117/bills/hres221/BILLS-117hres221ih.pdf">RESOLUTION Expressing support for designation of March 14, 2021, as &ldquo;National Pi Day&rdquo;</a>.
 I thought it was a good resolution, and it concluded

->Whereas Pi can be approximated as 3.14, and thus March 14, 2021, is an appropriate day for &ldquo;National Pi Day&rdquo;: Now, therefore, be it
+>Whereas Pi can be approximated as 3.14, and thus March 14, 2021, is an appropriate day for "National Pi Day": Now, therefore, be it

 ><i>Resolved</i>, That the House of Representatives—

->(1) supports the designation of a &ldquo;Pi Day&rdquo; and its celebration around the world;
+>(1) supports the designation of a "Pi Day" and its celebration around the world;

 >(2) recognizes the continuing importance of the National Science Foundation’s math and science education programs;